rcgray/free-genai-bootcamp-2025/visual-novel/docs/features/Study-Scene-LLM-Integration.md

 The Study Scene LLM Integration is a critical feature of our Japanese Language Learning Visual Novel that enhances the educational value of the game.
 This feature connects our Study Scene to an LLM API to dynamically generate detailed linguistic information about Japanese phrases encountered during gameplay.
 When players click the "Study" button on dialog text, the system sends the phrase to an LLM, which analyses it and returns comprehensive data to populate the Study Scene with educational content.

-This document outlines the approach to integrating the LLM into our Study Scene, including necessary prompt refinements, API integration, and the front-end implementation for displaying the generated content.
+This document outlines the approach to integrating the LLM into our Study Scene, including necessary API integration and the front-end implementation for displaying the generated content.

 ## Goals